 Therefore, Be it Resolved.
-That the representatives of Gov. ernor Dennison Camp No. 1, Sons of Veterans, U. S. A., to the Division Encampment at Lima the week of June 16th be in-Division Encampment at Links the line and endeavor to secure its approval for submission to the Encampment of the Com-mandery-in-Chief to be held at Columbus the week of Septem.
-Respectfully submitted.
+That the representatives of Gov. ernor Dennison Camp No. 1, Sons of Veterans, U.S. A to the Division Encampment at Lima the week of June loth be in. bivision Encampment at the known and endeavor to secure its approval for submission to the Encampment of the Com mandery-in-Chief to be held at Columbus the week of Septem.
+Respectfully submitted

-WALTON WEBER.
-(Signed)
+WALTON WEBER (Signed)